 I have been doing research and development in GIS and its applications for over fifteen years.
 I specialize in using open-source tools or ArcGIS products to design and implement GIS-based solutions for different applications.
 I enjoy working with scholars, stakeholders, and businesses and using my expertise to help them succeed.
 Please feel free to contact me (dapeng.li [at] sdstate.edu) if you need technical support in your research or project.

 Potential Graduate Students:

 I am interested in working with motivated students to study GIS and its applications in hazards, public health, transportation, sustainability, and agriculture.
 As funded Research Assistant positions become available, I will post the information here and on other job boards (e.g., AAG website).
-The Department of Geography and Geospatial Sciences will have 5~6 Teaching Assistant positions available every year.
-The Master's and Ph.D. programs are both STEM programs.
-In addition, we have very advanced computing resources in the department.
+The Department of Geography and Geospatial Sciences will have 4~6 Teaching Assistant positions available every year.
+Our department will have five tenured/tenure-track faculty members in geospatial sciences/technologies (GIS and remote sensing) in fall 2021.
+The instructors in our online GIS courses are experienced working GIS professionals in the U.S. The Master's and Ph.D. programs are both STEM programs.
+In addition, we have advanced computing resources in the department.
+Lastly, the assistantship (TAship or RAships) can cover the tuition for any course in the SDBOR system.
 I strongly encourage those who want to pursue a career in GIS to reach out to me and send me a copy of your CV and a summary of your expertise and research interests.

 I enjoy involving motivated undergraduate students in my research.
 I also have a close relationship with many local companies.
 I encourage those who want to develop strong GIS skills (especially those who want to be GIS developers) to contact me.
-I will figure out how to fit you into my research projects and help you develop a career plan.
+I will figure out how to help you fit into my research group and develop a career plan.

 Professional Memberships2015- Association for Computing Machinery (ACM) (SIGSPATIAL)